 Simple English definitions for legal terms

-Read a random definition: partial disability
+Read a random definition: lay on the table

 A praetorian edict was a proclamation issued by a praetor, a magistrate in ancient Rome, at the start of their term.
 It explained the grounds on which a formula, or legal action, would be granted.
 This edict had the force of law and was important in shaping the principles by which the praetor would act in office.
 Other types of edicts included those issued by the emperor, provincial governors, and curule aediles.
 These edicts were declarations of laws or rules relevant to their jurisdiction or area of competence.